Asphalt Certification

 Asphalt Test Requirements

-A list of Asphalt Test requirements in AB, BC, MB, NL, and SK are provided in the following documents
+A list of Asphalt Test requirements in the various CCIL Asphalt certification programs are provided in the following documents:

 Working Documents

-The Checklists for AB, BC, MB, NL, and SK are provided in the following documents:
+The Checklists for the various CCIL Asphalt certification programs are provided in the following documents:

 Technician Training

 CCIL does not provide any technician training.
-This can be attained in the laboratory or by attending training courses offered by private consulting firms (such as those offered by DBA, LVM and others).
+This can be attained in the laboratory or by attending training courses offered by private consulting firms.
 CCIL is concerned with the certification of trained technicians.
 The following documents provide the requirements and application form for the certification of Asphalt technicians:

 Information for New Applicants (How to Become Certified)